The source of our funds

 How much is the levy on railway companies?

-As of April 1, 2024, the levy is $2.07 per tonne of crude oil.
+As of April 1, 2025, the levy is $2.12 per tonne of crude oil.

 • This amount is adjusted annually based on inflation and the Consumer Price Index.

-• The amount is set by the Minister of Transport, who is also able to raise, lower, or discontinue the levy
+• The amount is set by the Minister of Transport, who is also able to raise, lower, or discontinue the levy.

 When do the railway companies pay the levy?

 Railway companies must pay it on a quarterly basis every calendar year.
-We verify that the levies are received on time and are complete.

-To learn more about how the levy is paid, visit Transport Canada
+To learn more about how the levy is paid, visit Transport Canada.

 How much is added to the Rail Fund each year?